 Something to think about.

 Did your group argue about how to rank the values?
 Was it difficult for you to accept the decision of a majority?

-eview of the story about Tom and the new boy

-IOW SHU THIS HOU DOI

-Let's ta In worksheet 65 you read a part of Mark Twain's book called The Adventures of Tom Sawyer .
+In worksheet 65 you read a part of Mark Twain's book called The Adventures of Tom Sawyer.
 Discuss with your partner what this part of the story meant to you.
 You are going to write a review of the story, so talk about what you liked and did not like about it.

-Before yo ou write your review, plan your ideas by completing this summary.
+Let's write

 Title: Summary of the story itself:

 Author: The lead character:

-Did you like th e story?
+Did you like the story?
 Why?